What is generational trauma?

 - Wartime ‘shell shock’

 Generational trauma can also surface as patterns of destructive behaviour, e.g. a family that has recurring marriage breakdowns due to infidelity over multiple generations.
-Because of the invisible nature of the underlying condition, and that cause and effect are spread over generations, it’s difficult to identify and resolve.
+The invisible nature of the underlying condition, with cause and effect spread over generations, makes it difficult to identify and resolve.

 Generational trauma replicates through a mechanism known as epigenetic inheritance.
 It’s effectively an inherited form of Post-Traumatic Stress Disorder (PTSD).